merenlab/anvio.org/help/main/programs/anvi-gen-structure-database/index.md

 You also have the option to

-- Skip the use of DSSP, which predicts beta sheets, alpha helices, certain bond angles, and relative solvent accessibility of residues.
+- Skip the use of DSSP, which predicts beta sheets, alpha helices, certain bond angles, and relative solvent acessibility of residues.
-- Output **all** the raw data by providing a path to the desired directory with the flag `--dump-dir`.
+- Output **all** the raw data, just provide a path to the desired directory with the flag `--dump-dir`.